Fishing Line Recycling at Anglers Den

-Our fishing line recycling bin is situated at the front of the shop and takes both mono and braid line for recycling as well as plastic line spools and you can get 10% OFF new line purchases in the shop when you recycle your old line.
+Our fishing line recycling bin is situated at the front of the shop and takes both mono and braid line for recycling as well as plastic line spools.
+Please keep mono and braid separate remove plastic and crimps

 A FEW FACTS

 400 MILLION METRES - The amount of line discarded per annum if 2 million UK anglers only re-spools 2 reels with 200m of monofilament line once a year.
 That’s enough to get to the Moon!

 600 YEARS - The amount of time it takes for heavy monofilament to degrade in a landfill.

 LANDFILL OR INCINERATION - Currently the only options for the disposal of used line.